Why ABS certification matters

 1. Education and Training

-- Surgeons seeking board certification by the ABS must have graduated from an accredited medical school in the U.S. or Canada, or be certified by the Educational Commission for Foreign Medical Graduates.
+- Medical School: Surgeons seeking board certification by the ABS must have graduated from an accredited medical school in the U.S. or Canada, or be certified by the Educational Commission for Foreign Medical Graduates.

 2. Application for Certification

-- Upon completion of their residency training, surgeons can apply for board certification by the ABS.
-The director of their residency program must attest to the surgeon's surgical skills, ethics and professionalism.
-In addition, they must provide a log of their operative experience for review, which must be acceptable in size and scope.
+- Application: Upon completion of their residency training, surgeons can apply for board certification by the ABS.
+When applying, they must fully document their training and operative experience, and the director of their training program must attest to their surgical skills, ethics and professionalism.

-- If the application is approved, the surgeon is admitted to the required examinations for certification.
+- Approval: If the application is approved, the surgeon is admitted to the required ABS exams for certification.

 3. Examinations for Certification

-- Surgeons must first pass a lengthy written examination known as the Qualifying Examination, which assesses their surgical knowledge.
+- Written Exam: Surgeons must first pass a lengthy written examination known as the Qualifying Examination, which assesses their surgical knowledge.